Select a program of interest and we’ll connect you with trade schools that match your goals.

 If you want a hands-on role in healthcare without going through years of medical school, becoming a medical assistant is a smart move.
-In Pennsylvania, there are accredited schools that can prepare you in under two years.
-The right training helps you qualify for certification exams and stand out when applying for jobs in clinics, hospitals, and doctors' offices.
+In Pennsylvania, there are accredited schools that can prepare you in about two years.
+The right training helps you qualify for certification exams and stand out when applying for jobs in clinics, hospitals, and doctors’ offices.

 A good program will teach you both clinical and administrative skills.
 That means you’ll learn patient care basics like taking vital signs as well as office tasks like scheduling and maintaining records.